Soneso/stellar-php-sdk/soroban.md

 }
 ```

 As you can see, we use the ```wasmId``` to create the operation and the transaction for creating the contract.
-After simulating, we obtain the footprint to be set in the transaction.
+After simulating, we obtain the transaction data and resource fee for the transaction.
 Next, sign the transaction and send it to the Soroban-RPC Server.
 The transaction status will be "pending", so we need to wait a bit and poll for the current status:

 ```php
 // Fetch transaction status